Jeroen K. G. Koenraadt

 Working Paper

-R&R — Contemporary Accounting Research
+Revise and resubmit, Contemporary Accounting Research

 This paper examines how targeted monetary incentives implemented by Seeking Alpha in January 2018 influence the information provision of social media contributors in capital markets.
 Unlike prior non-targeted systems, these incentives specifically address coverage gaps through minimum pageview guarantees for undercovered firms and reward article quality through algorithmic scoring.
 Following implementation, the platform experienced a shift toward fewer but higher-quality contributors who redistributed coverage to previously neglected firms.
 These undercovered firms saw substantially higher coverage likelihood and more articles when covered, alongside improved article quality.
 These improvements translated to meaningful reductions in capital market information asymmetry, without harming other firms' market quality, suggesting targeted incentives efficiently redistributed coverage between firms.
 Platform web traffic increased despite lower content volume, indicating users value quality and breadth over quantity, per se.
 Comparisons with three prior non-targeted incentive systems reveal that targeting was crucial for achieving these results.
 The findings shed light on how online platforms---intended or unintended---shape capital market information flows through platform design features.